Rockies vs. Astros Player Props Betting Odds

 McMahon Stats

-- McMahon has 85 hits with 20 doubles, three triples, 14 home runs, 40 walks and 45 RBI.
-He's also stolen five bases.
+- McMahon has put up 87 hits with 20 doubles, three triples, 15 home runs and 40 walks.
+He has driven in 46 runs with five stolen bases.

 McMahon Recent Games